viamrobotics/docs/static/include/app/apis/generated/app.md

 - `robot_id` ([str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str)) (required): ID of the robot to update.
 - `name` ([str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str)) (required): New name to be updated on the robot.
 - `location_id` ([str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str)) (optional): ID of the location under which the robot exists.
-Defaults to the location ID provided at AppClient instantiation
+Defaults to the location ID provided at AppClient instantiation.

 **Returns:**